 Why is a credit taken when a customer still has allocation left in their monthly plan (membership)?

 - CodexFit will always prefer to deduct from a customer's membership allowance over their individual credits.

 - The most common reason for this is when a customer has used up all their membership allowance and booked classes with their credits.
-Then they cancelled one of the classes from their early booking.
+Then they cancelled one of the classes from their earlier booking.
 For instance, if I had a five classes per month membership and I booked six classes for that month.
 The sixth one would be booked with the credit that I had in my account.
 For some reason, I decided to cancel one of my first 5 bookings, the system would refund me one of my allowances.
 Hence, it might appear as though a credit was taken before the membership allowance.

 - Please be aware that we can swap a membership credit to an individual credit (ie, buddy credit/intro credit) but we can not swap an individual credit for a membership credit.

 How are subscription allocations used?
 I.e. How do booking periods work?